Together with employees -

 Respect for human rights and utilization of diverse human resources

 JTEKT's Corporate Activities Standards states the following; "Respect the individuality of employees, create safe workplaces that motivate employees and enable them to fulfill their potential and strive to provide each with abundant living circumstances."
-We give explicit instructions regarding the prohibition of discrimination based on race, nationality, faith, gender, sexual orientation, age, mental/physical disabilities, etc., as well as the prohibition of child labor and forced labor, and purport recognizing employees freedom of association based on the laws of each country and region, and the purport that we will engage in discussion and dialogue with employees and their representatives with sincerity.
+We give explicit instructions regarding the prohibition of discrimination based on race, nationality, faith, gender, sexual orientation, age, mental/physical disabilities, etc. We strictly see to prohibition of child labor and forced labor, and recognize employees freedom of association based on the laws of each country and region.
+We actively encourage employees to engag in discussion and dialogue (Taiwa) with each other and their representatives with sincerity.
 We share and enforce this thinking with our group companies both in Japan and overseas.
 Additionally, we engage in various activities to utilize diverse human resources.

 Main actions